 OCI card is not a substitute for an Indian visa

-In addition, the OCI card is not a substitute for an Indian visa and therefore, passports featuring a lifetime visa must be done by OCI holders while traveling to India.
-OCI card is now being printed without a lifetime “U” Visa sticker (which is usually inserted in the passport applicant).
+The OCI card does not serve as a substitute for an Indian visa.
+Therefore, OCI holders must obtain a passport with a lifetime visa when traveling to India.
+The OCI card is now being printed without the lifetime “U” Visa sticker.
+This sticker was previously inserted into the applicant’s passport.

 Proof lifetime visa will only OCI card which will have a “Life Time Visa” printed on it.
 OCI Card will apply to the Passport Day.
 However, countries may consider OCI as dual Nationality: for example, the British government considers that, for the purposes of the British Nationality Act of 1981, “I was considered the nationality of another State”.